sequenceiq/blog/source/_posts/2014-07-30-spark-mllib.markdown

     }

 ```
 After you have your model result, you can utilize it in your RDD object.
-If we would have implement this as MR jobs, it would have also required more jobs.

 ## Running Spark job on YARN
-In order to run this Spark application on YARN you need the following command:
+In order to run this Spark application on YARN first of all you will need a Hadoop YARN cluster.
+For that you could use our Hadoop as a Service API called [Cloudbreak](http://sequenceiq.com/cloudbreak) - using a `multi-node-hdfs-yarn` blueprint will set you up a Spark ready Hadoop cluster in less than 2 minutes on your favorite cloud provider.
+Give it a try at our hosted [Cloudbreak](https://cloudbreak.sequenceiq.com) instance.

+Once you’re cluster it’s up and ready you can run the following command:

 ```bash
 ./bin/spark-submit --class com.sequenceiq.spark.Main --master \
 yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1 \
 /root/spark-clustering-1.0.jar hdfs://sandbox:9000/input/input.txt /output 10 10 1
 ```
+Alternatively you can run this in our free Docker based Apache Spark container as well.
+You can get the container from the official [Docker registry](https://registry.hub.docker.com/u/sequenceiq/spark/) or from our [GitHub](https://github.com/sequenceiq/docker-spark) repository.
+As always we are making the source code available at [SequenceIQ's GitHub repository](https://github.com/sequenceiq/sequenceiq-samples/tree/master/spark-clustering) (check the other interesting examples as well).
+You can find 2 simple input datasets for testing purposes.
+While there is a loud buzz about what’s faster than the other and there are huge numbers thrown in as the *X* multiplier factor we don’t really want to enter that game - as a fact we’d like to mention that both example performs better than Mahout KMeans (2-3x faster with 20 iterations), but these are really small datasets.
+We have seen larger datasets in production where the performances are quite the same, or can go the other way (especially that Spark is new and people don’t always get the configuration right).
-You can run this in our [Spark based docker container](https://github.com/sequenceiq/docker-spark).
-Source code can be downloaded from [here](https://github.com/sequenceiq/sequenceiq-samples/tree/master/spark-clustering).
-You can find 2 simple input data for testing purposes.
-Both example performs better than Mahout KMeans (2-3x faster with 20 iterations), but these are really small data.
-In one of our next post we will show you metrics for much larger data.
+In one of our next post we will show you metrics for much larger data - follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook) for updates.
+## Apache Tez
+We can’t finish this blog post before not talking about [Apache Tez](http://tez.apache.org/) - the project is aimed at building an application framework which allows for a complex directed-acyclic-graph of tasks for processing data.
+We (and many others) believe that this can be a good alternative for Spark - especially for machine learning.
+The number of frameworks which are adding or moving the MR runtime to Tez is increasing - among the few to mention are Cascading, Summingbird, Conjecture - and of course us :) at SequenceIQ.
 ## Other promising machine learning frameworks

-If you are interested in machine learning frameworks, you have to check  [Conjecture](https://github.com/etsy/Conjecture) or [ganitha](https://github.com/tresata/ganitha) which are under development.
-If [Cascading 3.0](http://www.infoq.com/news/2014/05/driven) will support Spark, these frameworks can be much more usable (not only for MR jobs).
+If you are interested in machine learning frameworks, you have to check  [Conjecture](https://github.com/etsy/Conjecture) or [ganitha](https://github.com/tresata/ganitha) which are under heavy development.